Skip to content

 Step 1.
 Migrate client registrations

 The registrations of the OAuth 2.0 clients / OpenID relying parties is the most important piece of data.
-Without that clients won’t be able to use the Connect2id server at all, and must be registered again.
+Without these registrations, clients won’t be able to use the Connect2id server and would need to be registered again.

 Export all existing client registrations from the source Connect2id server with an HTTP request like this: